aiden5221/Showtime-Express/README.md

 # Showtime Express

 Showtime Express is an interactive movie nomination application that allows the user to select 5 of their favorite movies queried from the OMDB API.
+Created using React, Redux and Material UI.

 ## Installation